Kjelll/Portfolio/AoE/AoE_doc.md

 #### Unique Tech Inspirations:

-- [Devotion of Verona](https://en.wikipedia.org/wiki/Devotion_of_Verona_to_Venice) should grant some buff regarding settlements/town centers.
-Istrian and Dalmation cities also swore allegiance to Venice again in 1000
+- [Devotion of Verona](https://en.wikipedia.org/wiki/Devotion_of_Verona_to_Venice) should grant some buff regarding settlements/town centers, like garrison space or each town center granting 5(?) instant villagers (could create an interesting castle boom strategy).
+Istrian and Dalmatian cities also swore allegiance to Venice again in 1000

-- [Marriage of the Sea](https://en.wikipedia.org/wiki/Marriage_of_the_Sea_ceremony) for some maritime bonus, if possible something relating to "the sea may be calm and quiet"
+- [Marriage of the Sea](https://en.wikipedia.org/wiki/Marriage_of_the_Sea_ceremony) for some maritime bonus, if possible something relating to "the sea may be calm and quiet", some bonus speed maybe.

 #### Military: